albop/dynare/CONTRIBUTING.md

 ### Issues: Reporting Bugs

+You can report bugs in both the stable and unstable versions of Dynare.
+Before reporting a bug in the stable version of Dynare, please check the [Known Bugs](http://www.dynare.org/DynareWiki/KnownBugs) page to ensure it has not already been encountered/fixed.
+If reporting a bug in the unstable version of Dynare, please ensure the bug exists in the latest [unstable Dynare snapshot](http://www.dynare.org/download/dynare-unstable).

 To report a bug in Dynare, simply open a GitHub issue in the repository where the bug resides.
-For example, to report a bug in Dynare itself, go to the [dynare repository issue page](https://github.com/DynareTeam/dynare/issues) and click on "New Issue."
+For example, to report a bug in Dynare itself, go to the [Dynare repository issue page](https://github.com/DynareTeam/dynare/issues) and click on "New Issue."

 The minimal information to add is a subject and a description of the steps needed to reproduce the bug.
 However, the most helpful description would also provide the code to reproduce the bug (often times a `.mod` file).
 The most helpful `.mod` file is a minimal, quick-running example that reproduces the bug, but we'll take anything that will help us squash a bug.